-Star, National Defense Service Medal, Korean Service Medal, United Nations Service Medal, Navy Unit Commendation, and Republic of Korea Presidential Unit Citation, all of which she wore proudly on her red and gold blanket.
+Her military decorations include two Purple Hearts, Good Conduct Medal, Presidential Unit Citation with Star, National Defense Service Medal, Korean Service Medal, United Nations Service Medal, Navy Unit Commendation, and Republic of Korea Presidential Unit Citation, all of which she wore proudly on her red and gold blanket.

 Sgt.
 Reckless was a household name in the 1950s earing her media coverage that rivaled attention bestowed on other famous animals, including Lassie and Seabiscuit.

 When the war ended in 1953, she was retired and brought to the United States to live out her retirement years at Camp Pendleton.
 Her popularity continued where she made appearances on television and participated in the United States Marine Corps birthday ball.
 A horse so heroic during the Korean War, she was officially promoted to staff sergeant in 1959 by Gen. Randolph McC Pate, the Commandant of the Marine Corps.
 Seventeen hundred Marines marched in her honor during her promotional ceremony.

 Sgt.
 Reckless was well cared for and treated as a VIP during her time at Camp Pendleton where she produced four foals.
 She developed arthritis in her back as she aged and injured herself on July 13, 1968, by falling into a barbed wire fence.
 She died under sedation while her wounds were being treated.
 At the time of her death, she was estimated to be 19 or 20 years old.